dragonwolfsp/dotfiles/AppData/Roaming/nvda/addons/resourceMonitor/doc/pt_PT/readme.md

   pode haver atrasos ao obter informações de uso do disco.
 * When announcing processor architecture information, "x86" and "AMD64"
   refer to 32-bit and 64-bit (x64) Intel and AMD processors, respectively.
-* This add-on requires Windows 10 or later.
+* This add-on requires Windows 10 22H2 (2022 Update/build 19045) or later.
+* Installing the add-on on Windows 10/11 LTSC is not supported.

 Note on license: this add-on uses Psutil, licensed under 3-Clause BSD License which is compatible with GNU General Public License.

+## Version 24.08

+* NVDA 2024.2 or later is required.
+This allows psutil dependency to be removed from the add-on as NVDA includes it.
+* Updated psutil dependency to the version included with NVDA 2024.2 (6.0.0).
+* Ruff replaces Flake8 as code linter.

 ## Version 24.05